Darosss/TwitchChatBot/README.md

       </details>

 - Widgets / events and overlay rely on react grid layout, so you can adjust windows on your needs

+## Roadmap

+- [] Add subscriptions to follows, subs, cheers and others
+- [] Add styles for overlay and events widgets
+- [] Add music from youtube to overlay
+- [] Add info about music to database
+- [] Add complete user edit
+- [] Add functionality to non sub timers
+- [] Refactor prefixes, sufixes to get from enabled modes
+- [] Add information in frontend when:
+  - [] Creating new triggers, chat commands, timers or message categories
+  - [] Editing configs to understand what each config option does